solidi/writing/77-a-tragic-american-toy-story.md

 *Josef Papp's noble gas engine (pronounced "pop") [remains a mystery](https://hoaxes.org/comments/papparticle.html).
 It is classified as an over-unity invention and widely considered a hoax.
 Perplexingly, Papp was awarded numerous [patents](https://patents.google.com/patent/US4428193A/en) across his inventive journey, including an affidavit of a [dynamometer](https://en.wikipedia.org/wiki/Dynamometer) test, which the [USPTO](https://www.uspto.gov/) accepted.
 His unbelievable story has attracted ufologists who investigate its lost technology labeled as "free energy."*

 ![Minutes before the explosion, a capture of victims surrounds Josef Papp in a white lab coat.
 This photo captures nine people, with one hand unidentified in the lower left corner.
+Hartman is left rear.
 [Retouched]](images/77-03.jpeg)

 *Following the tragedy, Josef Papp was labeled "emotional and unstable" by FBI internal surveillance responding to a politician's inquiry in 1973.
 In his next engine demonstration with [Convair](https://en.wikipedia.org/wiki/Convair), Josef was supposedly kidnapped and shot in the left shoulder, disappearing hours before he had to present new engine work.
 He eventually escaped, receiving aid at a local hospital.
 No charges were filed, and the kidnappers were never apprehended.
 It is believed he shot himself.*